-Staying on top of the latest trends can help your digital business find a lot of success online.
-For example, we all know how important Black Friday, Cyber Monday, the holiday shopping season, and New Years are for driving sales.
-However, there are many other important ecommerce dates throughout the calendar year that drive significant sales for businesses.
+Staying on top of the latest trends can help your business find a lot of success online.
+While this year’s holiday season is going to look very different than ever before, there are still plenty of ecommerce dates that can drive significant sales for your business.

 With that being said, we’ve compiled a short list of some key ecommerce dates that you can use to drive more sales.
 Make sure to include these dates on your marketing calendar—that way you can quickly determine if any of your existing or future campaigns can ride on their tailwind.